stolostron/rhacm-docs/troubleshoot_acm/trouble_app_deploy.md

 ## Resolving the problem: Application deployment version

 1. Update the `apiVersion` in the resource.
-For example, if the error displays for _Deployment_ YAML, you need to update the `apiVersion` from `extensions/v1beta1` to `apps/v1`.
+For example, if the error displays for _Deployment_ kind in the subscription YAML file, you need to update the `apiVersion` from `extensions/v1beta1` to `apps/v1`.

   See the following example:

   ```
   apiVersion: apps/v1
-  kind: Deployable
+  kind: Deployment
   ```

 2. Verify the available versions by running the following command on the managed cluster: